By James Eliot, Markets & Finance Editor

 1. Ignoring Market Conditions

 A notable risk comes from strict adherence to algorithmic rules without considering real-time market conditions.
 In 2020, a trading algorithm at a prominent firm led to $440 million in losses by executing too aggressively during the COVID-19 market panic.
+Such instances reflect the value in understanding the evolutionary trends in market behavior.

 2. Relying on Poor Data Quality

 Algorithmic effectiveness is heavily reliant on the quality of the data fed into them.
 When Knight Capital Group launched faulty trading algorithms in 2012, it resulted in a $440 million loss within 30 minutes due to severe errors in data parsing.
+This emphasizes the critical need for robust data management strategies, as highlighted in various analyses of market performance.

 3. Overfitting Strategies

 Using backtesting data to overfit algorithms can result in poor performance when they encounter live market conditions.
 A hedge fund employing complex algorithms focused solely on past performance saw a 73% decline in profitability when markets experienced unanticipated volatility in 2022.
+A more balanced approach to testing can mitigate risks present in over-reliance on historical performance.

 Where This Is Heading